 Berlin 1945, the Second World War was over in Europe, but things didn’t look that good for the German capital.
 The Soviet Army had conquered a city reduced to rubble and under martial law.
 And the Red Army had Berlin just for them; the American, French, and British Army would only get there in a few months.

-There are broken tanks engulfed in flames around the streets, makeshift barriers are everywhere, churches have been reduced to bombed out shelters.
-German soldiers are been hauled to Siberia and the surviving women are cleaning the debris and trading whatever they can for survival.
-The Russian Army looks as tired as the defeated German soldiers.
-This is Berlin in May 1945, a summer most people that were there would never forget.
+There are broken tanks engulfed in flames around the streets, makeshift barriers are everywhere, and churches have been reduced to bombed-out shelters.
+German soldiers are hauled to Siberia, and the surviving women clean the debris and trade whatever they can for survival.

-Berlin 1945 – Photos of the Aftermath shows the world heart wrenching pictures that were never seen before.
+Berlin 1945 – Photos of the Aftermath show the world heart-wrenching pictures that had never been seen before.
 Most of them were taken before the rest of the Allied Forces got to Berlin in July 1945.
-During those months, the Soviet Military Administration broadcasted what was happening in Berlin into the world.
-The news reports were filled with the pictures that you can see in this book and almost disappeared after being forgotten in an archive for almost fifty years.
+During those months, the Soviet Military Administration broadcasted what was happening in Berlin.
+The news reports were filled with the pictures in this book and almost disappeared after being forgotten in an archive for nearly fifty years.

-Berlin 1945 – Photos of the Aftermath is split in ten chapters filled with large back and white pictures of the aftermath.
-And these pictures are impressive and show an unexplored history that can be haunting to some when you go through the book.
+Berlin 1945 – Photos of the Aftermath is split into ten chapters with large back and white pictures of the aftermath.
+These impressive pictures show an unexplored history that can be haunting to some when you go through the book.
 But this is a gold mine for history lovers.

-A gold mine of photographical treasures that everyone that loves Berlin should, at least once, go through.
-It may be just to try to find some of the streets and places that don’t exist anymore or to try to understand a little better how that moment in 1945 shaped what Berlin is today.
+A gold mine of photographic treasures that everyone who loves Berlin should, at least once, go through.
+It may be just to try to find some of the streets and places that don’t exist anymore or to understand how that moment in 1945 shaped what Berlin is today.